 The apostle was quoting from Psalm 110:1, where it says: “The LORD says to my lord: ‘Sit at my right hand until I make your enemies a footstool for your feet.”’ – NIV

 Most readers undoubtedly know that the popular translations preferred by trinitarians have removed God’s personal name, refusing to translate YHWH as a proper name.
 Following the lead of the original King James Version other translations like the New International Version use the title Lord instead of God’s personal name.
 But to make a distinction between Jehovah and other lords they use all caps.
-But Psalm 110 presents a dilemma for the trinitarian, since it is obvious that the big cap LORD invited the small case lord to sit upon his throne.
-Since Jesus is the small case lord it is apparent that he does not wield authority over the large cap LORD, nor are they equals.
+But Psalm 110 presents a dilemma for the trinitarian, since it is obvious that the all caps LORD invited the small case lord to sit upon his throne.
+Since Jesus is the small case lord it is apparent that he does not wield authority over the all caps LORD, nor are they equals.
 Although Jesus is rightly called the Lord of lords, it is undeniable that he is not lord over the Sovereign Lord Jehovah.

 As for both lords sharing the title of Savior, that is easy to resolve as well.
 A few days after Peter originally spoke to the Jews he was arrested and ordered to stop preaching.
 In response the apostle said: “We must obey God as ruler rather than men.
 The God of our forefathers raised up Jesus, whom you killed, hanging him on a stake.
 God exalted this one as Chief Agent and Savior to his right hand, to give repentance to Israel and forgiveness of sins.
 And we are witnesses of these matters, and so is the holy spirit, which God has given to those obeying him as ruler.”